SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Triggers the flow when you select an item in a list.

+**Note:** Only flows within the default environment can be executed manually from a SharePoint list or library.

 ### When a file is created (properties only)

 Triggers the flow when you create a file in a document library, and returns only the custom file properties associated with that file.